 Comment Staff Comment

 Objection: b) Disagree with the proposal to have the access road across Crumpet Creek.
 This road provides no value to the residents and breaks up the creek board walk and is a hazard for any children playing around the creek. b) The access road across Crumpet Creek is consistent with the existing approved Forrestfield U7 Outline Development Plan.
 Gala Way is considered to represent a logical connection road for legible and permeable access through the LSP area.

 Non-objection.
 Noted.

 Non-objection.
 Noted.

 Comment on the proposal: a) The structure plan will either need to adopt the Residential Medium Density Codes over all of the land, or a notification within the structure plan document stating that a Local Development Plan may be prepared for all, or any, of the allotments a)

-Со mment Sta aff Comment

----- -- ----- ---

-within the structure plan area.

-mment on the proposal: Given the majority of traffic will be using Gala Way, what controls will the Shire put in place to ensure the safety of children and pedestrians accessing the park area on the corner of Gala Way and Apricot Street? a) The applicant's traffic impact assessment includes recommendations to construct traffic calming road treatments such as different pavement treatments and raised plateaus.
+Comment Staff Comment within the area. e structure plan Way, wha the Shire ensure the children a accessing majority of be using Gala it controls will put in place to e safety of nd pedestrians the park area on r of Gala Way a) The applicant's traffic impact assessment includes recommendations to construct traffic calming road treatments such as different pavement treatments and raised plateaus.
 The road pavement on Gala Way is presently 6m in width promoting a slow speed environment.
 The location of the roundabout on Gala Way/Apricot Street and its proximity to the park area should ensure a slow speed environment for those approaching and exiting the park area.

-No n-objection.
-No ted.

-jection: Gala Way is a very narrow street with no foot paths to safely cross over to the park. a) A pedestrian path is being provided along the new section of Gala Way within the estate and extending up to the existing park.

-b) There are no footpaths down Gala Way or Seville Grove. b) See response (a) above.

-c) If there is only two main entrances to the subdivision, how will Gala Way cope with the additional vehicles? c) The existing Gala Way carries around 200 vehicles per day.
+Non-objectior ٦.
+Noted.
+Objection: street wit is a very narrow h no foot paths cross over to the A pedestrian path is being provided along the new section of Gala Way within the estate and extending up to the existing park. • no footpaths a Way or Seville b) See response (a) above. entrances n, how will Gala with the c) The existing Gala Way carries around 200 vehicles per day.
 It is forecast that approximately an additional 1,700 vehicles per day on Gala Way at the northern boundary of the LSP area, near Apricot Street, when fully developed.
 A pavement width of 7.2m is proposed on the extended Gala Way, which can carry up to 3,000 vehicles per day.